 Leading to positions in a variety of areas

 The Multidisciplinary track allows students to study multiple tracks in the MSPS curriculum.
 Students completing the Multidisciplinary track concentrate on one track, and have the opportunity to broaden their education by taking advanced laboratory-based courses from an additional track.
 Students who complete this track are prepared for careers in diverse areas of the pharmaceutical industry.

-- Track Head: Dr. Holmes, Professor of Pharmaceutical Sciences
+- Track Head: Dr. Gupta, Professor of Pharmaceutical Sciences

 - Recommended degrees before entering the program: Bachelor of Science in Biochemistry, Biology, Chemistry or Pharmaceutical Sciences